hudmanny/axis-bot/README.md

 The code, scripts, assets and resources are not to be refined, polished, copied, or interfered with in any way unless posted otherwise.

-You may use `RubikMonoOne-Regular.ttf`as posted in Google LLC's official font documentation.
+You may use `RubikMonoOne-Regular.ttf` as posted in Google LLC's official font documentation.

 You can suggest things to add to this code in our Discord.
-A link will be posted soon.
+The link is https://discord.com/3BbAnx5dYa